Where to stay in Greece

 Note: Visitors are not permitted to camp anywhere other than on registered sites.

-Rural farmstay accommodation: Also known as agrotourism, this is an expanding market and has terrific potential in a country with a warm Mediterranean climate, dramatic landscapes and unspoilt nature.
-The region with the most developed agrotourism in Greece is the island of Crete.
+Rural farmstay accommodation: Also known as agritourism, this is an expanding market and has terrific potential in a country with a warm Mediterranean climate, dramatic landscapes and unspoilt nature.
 Guests stay in rooms or apartments on the farm – usually purpose-built from local materials such as stone and wood, and furnished in traditional style.
-It’s ideal for families with kids as there’s lots of fresh air and plenty to do.
 Most farms also offer fantastic food – local specialities prepared from their own seasonal produce, plus homemade wine.

-Self-catering: Throughout Greece, but especially on the islands, families have invested in building new apartments, or restoring old villas or cottages, to rent to holiday makers.
-Standards vary but some properties are truly stunning and very luxurious – set in gardens with pools - whilst others are basic.
-The great advantage of having self-catering facilities is that you can cook and eat what and when you want – it also means that you’ll need to shop at nearby stores and markets, putting you more in tune with the local way of life.
+Self-catering: Throughout Greece, especially on the islands, families have invested in building new apartments or restoring old villas or cottages to rent to holiday makers.
+Standards vary but some properties are truly stunning and very luxurious – set in gardens with pools - while others are basic.
+The great advantage of having self-catering facilities is that you can cook and eat what and when you want – it also means that you will need to shop at nearby stores and markets, putting you more in tune with the local way of life.